Marco-Scherillo/DeckMaster/ReadMe.md

 ## Completed User Stories

 - [x] User can browse all Yu-Gi-Oh! cards through the public API
-- [x] User can fetch and save cards to the database
+- [x] User can register and log in in saved.
 - [x] User can navigate using the bottom navigation bar (Home, Scan, Settings)
 - [ ] User can scan cards using their camera (in progress)
 - [ ] Shops Tab displays nearby card shops (upcoming)